At CPAC, Conservatives Paint Trump Re-Election Argument In Bold Colors

 "I paint large anyway," said the artist, Julian Raven of Elmira, N.Y.
 "It just happens that it works with Trump, as well."

-The president is making yet another appearance before the Conservative Political Action Conference, or CPAC, Saturday, and one thing is clear – this is his crowd.
+The president is making yet another appearance before the Conservative Political Action Conference, or CPAC, on Saturday, and one thing is clear – this is his crowd.

 "I like the president," said Alex Woods, 23, from Florida.
-Adding what he likes about Trump: "that he gets stuff done, keeps campaign promises, you know, gets straight to the point."
+Adding what he likes about Trump is "that he gets stuff done, keeps campaign promises, you know, gets straight to the point."

 For Woods, the point is building the wall.
 "But, like, see it would be political suicide for Democrats to support it," he said, "because they would lose the Spanish vote.
 What it's got to come down to is we're Americans, and it's got to be America first."

-Gabrielle Lawrence, 20, from Maine said she supports the president because of the strong economy and also wants the wall built.
+Gabrielle Lawrence, 20, from Maine said she supports the president because of the strong economy and also because she wants the wall built.
 "The wall is important," she said, "because I think it represents something really big, because we do have a big problem with illegal immigrants coming over."

 Patrick Ragozzine of Georgia graduated from high school last year and took the year off to work on a local state representative's campaign.
 He'll be a college freshman in the fall and said he came to CPAC to meet like-minded conservatives and to "show support for the president."

-Ragozzine said he likes the president's tax cuts, the conservative judges he's nominated and what he's been doing with immigration and border security.
+Ragozzine said he likes the president's tax cuts, the conservative judges he has nominated and what he has been doing with immigration and border security.
 "I think that the direction our country has been moving in for the past 10 years isn't really the direction I want it to be moving in," he said.
-"So I want to come support the president and 'America first.'"
+"So I want to come support the president and 'America first.' "

 CPAC has evolved over the years.
-Always a gathering place for young activists from around the country, the emphases have changed.
-The Republican Party is a three-legged stool comprised of national security hawks, fiscal conservatives and social values conservatives.
+Always a gathering place for young activists from across the country, the emphases have changed.
+The Republican Party is a three-legged stool made up of national security hawks, fiscal conservatives and social values conservatives.

 In years when George W. Bush was president, the hawks dominated.
-It was a place to rally the faithful behind the "global war on terror" following 9/11.
+It was a place to rally the faithful behind the "global war on terror" following the 9/11 attacks.

-With Obama in the White House, this was a hive of political candidates and activists trying to figure out the way forward.
+With Barack Obama in the White House, this was a hive of political candidates and activists trying to figure out the way forward.
 And it was, for a few years, dominated by the economic libertarian strain of Ron and Rand Paul.

 That has faded, superseded by the culture wars – abortion, immigration and warnings about the embrace of socialism (especially among young people).

-Trump economic adviser Larry Kudlow told the crowd he wanted to put socialism on trial and wanted them to "convict it."
+Trump economic adviser Larry Kudlow told the crowd that he wanted to put socialism on trial and wanted them to "convict it."

 The pro-Trumpism here is punctuated by the red dots of "Make America Great Again" hats adorning young people in the crowd and the adopting of Trump's rhetoric.
 "Build the wall" and "America first" weren't part of these conservative activists' lexicon before Trump.
-But now they're on the tips of everyone's tongues.
+But now those words on the tips of everyone's tongues.

 Talk in the hallways is of the wall (and beating Democrats).
 There's even a fake wall, made of cardboard bricks, on display.

-From the audience, it's hard to miss the theme of the conference, which is in bold, block letters on stage – "What Makes America Great."
+From the audience, it's hard to miss the theme of the conference, which is in bold block letters on stage — "What Makes America Great."

-From that stage, there's been talk of Democratic obstruction — from Elaine Chao, Trump's Transportation secretary and wife of Senate Majority Leader Mitch McConnell.
+From that stage, there's been talk of Democratic obstruction — from Elaine Chao, Trump's transportation secretary and wife of Senate Majority Leader Mitch McConnell.

 Democrats are "invoking cloture at every step of the way," Chao said with seeming disbelief.
 She noted, "It's not the Senate majority leader's fault."